simoneburch/vpn-setup-usage/README.md

 <img src="https://github.com/simoneburch/vpn-setup-usage/assets/152559137/15982ef5-9efe-4f66-827e-d4d7f6e84c56" height="50%" width="50%" alt="remote desktop image"/>
 </p>
 <p>
-Use it with Remote Desktop and log in with the credentials you created with your VM.
+Use the public IP of your VM to log in via Remote Desktop.
+The credentials you created when setting up your VM will be the ones you use to log in to it.
 From within the VM, browse to https://whatismyaddress.com/ and make note of this different IP address (we'll compare these later).
 </p>
 <br />